 - You should be able to point to concrete impact and benefits.

 - The judges for this year’s winners are all from previous years’ winners, so your submission needs to convince your peers that it shows impact and offers a model for other EA programs.

-Submit your nomination by mailing your entry as a Word document of 3,000 words or less to Gene Leganza at email@example.com.
+- Submit your nomination by mailing your entry as a Word document of 3,000 words or fewer to Gene Leganza at email@example.com.
 Please use the phrase “Forrester/InfoWorld EA Awards” in the subject line.
 We will send an acknowledgement within two business days.

 Be sure to include:

 - A very brief description of your firm or organization